-How much life insurance coverage you need is dependent on what finances you will need covered or replaced in the event of the passing of the policyholder.
+How much life insurance coverage you need is dependent on what finances you will need covered or replaced in the event of the passing of the insured.
 When assessing how much coverage will be needed, be sure to account for all debts…ie mortgage, car payments, loans, any credit cards, miscellaneous monthly payments, and lost income over a number of years.
 Totaling these amounts will help you better visualize exactly how much coverage you will need.
 We recommend a full needs analysis be completed prior to any purchase.
 Provided you can afford the necessary coverage, you should consider that to be the target amount of insurance to acquire.

 Would My Policy Have Any Cash Value?

 It depends on type of policy you were approved for and how long it has been in force.
 To be clear, term life insurance policies have no cash value, they are temporary by design and for the number of years applied for…10, 20, 30 years are the common lengths.
 They simply guarantee payout of the death benefit (face amount) should the policyholder pass one while holding the policy/contract.
 Permanent life insurance is the type protection that typically builds cash value – a benefit that you can use or leverage while living if desired.
 To find out whether your policy builds cash value, speak with a qualified and seasoned independent life insurance agent.

 Can I Keep Life Insurance Coverage Permanently?